bmth-arg-wiki/bmth-arg-wiki.github.io/pages/music/song-pusse.md

 (Music, more imagery)

-State of the art emotion simulator
+State-of-the-art emotion simulator
-Ancestors of the [yesteryears?]
+Ancestors of the yesteryear

 - Singing:
-THE BLOODS ON OUR HANDS
+THE BLOOD'S ON YOUR HANDS
-THE BLOODS ON OUR HANDS
+THE BLOOD'S ON YOUR HANDS
+(Note: this is spelled differently in the lyric video for unknown reasons)

 - Talking:
 WHAT WOULD YOU DO FOR PUSS-E